Testing general relativity via direct measurement of black hole kicks: Doppler-shifted waveform and parameter estimation

-While {\tt IMRPhenomD} is a nonprecessing model, $\vec{V}_{\rm kick}$ (and hence $V_r$) depends (in principle) on the binary's spin orientation.
-We modify the {\tt IMRPhenomD} model (as opposed to one incorporating precession, such as {\tt IMRPhenomXPHM} \cite{IMRPhenomXPHM} used below) for several reasons.
-First, in this section we are interested in treating $V_r$ as a free parameter whose measurement precision we wish to determine; hence the precise functional dependence of $V_r$ on the binary parameters is not essential for this part of the analysis.
-Further, the precessional dynamics primarily affects the inspiral waveform (where the kick is negligible) and has minimal effect on the dominant ringdown mode that contributes to the post-merger SNR~\cite{Meidam2014,Kamaretsos2012}.
-Also, Ref.~\cite{Gerosa:2016vip} showed that the kick's detectability is insensitive to the waveform model (precessing vs.~non-precessing) and depends primarily on the ringdown SNR.
+We modify the {\tt IMRPhenomD} model (as opposed to one incorporating precession, such as {\tt IMRPhenomXPHM} \cite{IMRPhenomXPHM} used below) for several additional reasons.
+First, in this section we are interested in treating $V_r$ as a free parameter whose measurement precision we wish to determine; hence, the dependence of $V_r$ on the binary parameters is not needed for this part of the analysis.
+Further, while 3G detectors are much more sensitive to the effects of precession \cite{vitale2016PRD}, the precessional dynamics primarily affects the inspiral waveform (where the kick is negligible) and has minimal effect on the dominant ringdown mode that most contributes to the post-merger SNR~\cite{Meidam2014,Kamaretsos2012}.
+While fully-precessing waveforms have a more complex mode structure, the $(2,2)$ mode still dominates, especially for the near-equal-mass binaries that we consider below.
+Inclusion of higher modes would likely lead to tighter constraints on $V_r$ than our conservative estimates.
+Also, Ref.~\cite{Gerosa:2016vip} showed that the kick's detectability is insensitive to the waveform model (precessing vs.~nonprecessing) and depends primarily on the ringdown SNR.
 Lastly, the {\tt IMRPhenomD} waveform is easily modified.
-This suffices for our proof-of-principle study; future work can investigate more detailed models that consistently include precession.
+This suffices for our proof-of-principle study.
+Note that our formulas for $\vec{V}_{\rm kick}$ and $V_r$ fully account for precession; and our inputs to {\tt IMRPhenomD} consistently include only the $z$-components of our precessing spin configurations.
+(The \emph{predicted} LOS component is computed below using a fully-precessing waveform.)
+Future work could use models (not yet available) that consistently include both precession and the Doppler shift in all analysis stages.

 To determine the measurement precision of $V_r$ we apply a Fisher matrix analysis \cite{Cramer46,Rao45,CF94} to the modified {\tt IMRPhenomD} waveform.
 Given a detector's noise power spectral density $S_n(f)$ (PSD), the Fisher matrix provides a simple approach to assess lower bounds on parameter measurement precision in the case of stationary, Gaussian noise and the high-SNR limit.
 For a frequency-domain waveform model $h(f; \lambda^a)$ that depends on a set of parameters $\lambda^a$, the Fisher matrix is \be \Gamma_{ab}=2 \int_{f_{\rm low}}^{f_{\rm high}}\frac{h_{,a} h^{*}_{,b}+h_{,b} h^{*}_{,a}}{S_n(f)} \,, \ee where $h_{,a} \equiv \partial h/\partial \lambda^a$ and $f_{\rm low, high}$ denote the integral's lower and upper frequency cutoffs.
 The one-$\sigma$ lower bounds on the $\lambda^a$ are given by $\sigma_a = \sqrt{\Sigma_{aa}}$, where the covariance matrix $\Sigma_{ab}=(\Gamma_{ab})^{-1}$ is the inverse of $\Gamma_{ab}$.